NHS Scotland recommends that the flu vaccine is offered to all:

 - other long-stay care facilities

-Healthcare workers are offered a free flu vaccine every year.
-This group has expanded to include NHS independent contractors in 2021.
+Frontline healthcare workers are offered a free flu vaccine every year.

 This includes, but is not limited to, people working in: